SOFE3650F18/project-group-24/Iteration 3/Iteration3.md

 # Iteration 3
 ### Step 1 & 2 - Establish Iteration Goal by Selecting Drivers
 For this Iteration we have chosen to focus on QA-2 - New courses and departments are added to the systems static database.
-The additions are added successfully with minimum 4 hours downtime of the server/month
+The additions are added successfully with minimum 4 hours downtime of the server/month, And QA-3 - system crashes.
+The system creates back-ups of the entire system to restore partial and complete backups of a specific date
 ### Step 3 - Choose One of More Elements of the System to Refine
 The elements to be refined are below
 * Course creation element
-* Course information storage element
+* Course information and system storage element
 ### Step 4 - Choose One of More Design Concepts That Satisfy the Selected Drivers
 |Design Decisions and Location|Rationale and Assumptions|
 |---|---|